Nassim-Saboundji/ComicRepository/README.md

 __ [GET] http://localhost:3000/comic/:comicId __

-Gives you relevant information for a given comic the comic repository with comicId provided.
+Gives you relevant information about the comic with comicId provided in the route.
 Example : http://localhost:3000/comic/8
 ```
 [